Detecting Accelerating Eccentric Binaries in the LISA Band: Examples and Results

 In Section~\ref{Analytical 2}, we derived the criteria for distinguishing the acceleration (Eq.~(\ref{eq: criteria})).
 This equation is valid when the mass of a compact binary is small and the curvature of frequency evolution is hard to measure (e.g., DWDs).
 Here we compare this Equation with numerical results as well as expand it to other cases, such as BBHs.

 The first example is depicted in Figure~\ref{fig:mismatch_dwd}, where we consider a DWD system orbiting around a SMBH.
 Note that we expect a high abundance of DWDs to reside in the vicinity of our own SMBH \citep{Stephan+19,Wang+21}.
-This Figure shows the mismatch between the accelerating signal and non-accelerating templates as a function of the acceleration of the source.
+This Figure shows $\rm 1-FF$, the mismatch between the accelerating signal and its optimal fit within non-accelerating templates, as a function of the source's acceleration.
 As shown in the Figure, larger acceleration values yield a larger mismatch between the accelerating signal and non-accelerating templates.
 Comparing Figure~\ref{fig:mismatch_dwd} with Figure~\ref{fig:mc-r}, while the y-axis is different in these two Figures, we recover a similar trend as in the analytical estimation.

-In particular, when the mismatch exceeds each dashed black line in Figure~\ref{fig:mismatch_dwd}, we can distinguish the acceleration of the GW source for the corresponding $\rm SNR$ level.
+In particular, when $\rm 1-FF$ exceeds each dashed black line in Figure~\ref{fig:mismatch_dwd}, we can distinguish the acceleration of the GW source for the corresponding $\rm SNR$ level.
 For the configuration in this Figure, the mismatch becomes large enough for us to distinguish the acceleration when the DWD's distance to the SMBH is $2.4\rm{pc},1.9\rm{pc},1.2\rm{pc}$ (for the $\rm{SNR}=20,10,5$, respectively).
 This result is consistent with the analytical estimation in Figure~\ref{fig:mc-r}, where the chirp mass measurement significantly deviates from the intrinsic chirp mass and exceeds the upper bound given by the precession pattern at around $1\sim2 \rm pc$.

 Figure~\ref{fig:mismatch_dwd} highlights that the critical distance for distinguishing the acceleration is much larger than the estimation of former works \citep{Robson+18,Tamanini+20}.
 This difference is because we allowed for a non-negligible, though still small, eccentricity, $e=0.1$, in our example.